sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/OBS_Packaging/README.md

 ```

 **A note about "dumb" packages:**
-*You notice there is a "dumb" parameter in the service confifuration.
+*You notice there is a "dumb" parameter in the service configuration.
 Setting
 this to true switches the behaviour of the service to assume a very flat source
 structure, and not generate a tarball.
 You may use this if your sources are very simple, for example contain only a